Septic Arthritis Treatment & Management

 • Adjacent soft tissue is infected

-Routine arthroscopic lavage is rarely indicated.
+Routine arthroscopic lavage rarely is indicated.
 However, drainage through the arthroscope is replacing open surgical drainage.
 With arthroscopic drainage, the operator can visualize the interior of the joint and can drain pus, debride, and lyse adhesions.

 Previous